Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Discussion and Conclusions

-The existence of vortices may in fact provide future observational signatures, as they characterise the granule distribution, whose existence may be detectable in future gravitational lensing~\citep{Chan2020-lensing,Laroche2022-lensing,Powell2023-lensing,Amruth2023-lensing,Vegetti2024-lensing} (or other) observations, extending much beyond present capabilites.
-Moreover, the prevailing bimodal picture of a central solitonic condensate surrounded by an incoherent NFW profile, combined with our presented evidence for depletion within the central solitonic core and the potential for self-sustaining quantum vorticity in the outer regions, raises significant questions which can be further addressed within the context of a purely hybrid interacting Fuzzy Dark Matter and Cold Dark Matter-based model.
+Finally, we point out that the prevailing bimodal picture of a central solitonic condensate surrounded by an incoherent NFW profile, combined with our presented evidence for depletion within the central solitonic core and the potential for self-sustaining quantum vorticity in the outer regions, raises significant questions which can be further addressed within the context of a {\em hybrid} interacting Fuzzy Dark Matter and Cold Dark Matter-based model.
 Such a model has been formally developed in \citep{Proukakis:2023nmm, Proukakis:PhysRevD.111.023505}, and further discussed in~\citep{Proukakis:2023txk}.
-Investigation of such a generalised hybrid model, revisiting important questions regarding condensation relaxation times within the Fuzzy Dark Matter models~\citep{Levkov2018,chanda_formation_early,chanda_formation,marsh_formation} may thus help shed more light into this important problem.
+Investigation of such a generalised hybrid model, might also be relevant in relation to condensation relaxation times within the Fuzzy Dark Matter models~\citep{Levkov2018,chanda_formation_early,chanda_formation,marsh_formation}.